mstephen19/apify-global-store/README.md

-    name?: string; // The name of the store to use initialState?: Record<string, unknown>; // The initial state to start with cloud?: boolean; // Whether or not to keep the store on the cloud, or locally to the actor's run }
+    name?: string; // The name of the store to use initialState?: Record<string, unknown>; // The initial state to start with cloud?: boolean; // Whether or not to keep the store on the cloud, or locally to the actor's run debug?: boolean; // Whether or not to display helpful debug messages }
 ```